 Modern farming, uses artificial fertilisers and pesticides to encourage plant growth, but robs the soil of its nutrients without replacing them.
-The fertilisers and pesticides the farmers often use, contain phosphates, nitrogen and potassium that stick to the minerals in the soil and with over-farming.
+The fertilisers and pesticides the farmers use, contain phosphates, nitrogen and potassium that stick to the minerals in the soil

-Organic produce is likely to contain more vitamins, minerals and antioxidants, which will help keep us healthier for longer, although organic food is more expensive and in less demand because it’s more costly to produce.
-Although farmers know organic food is better for us, they seem reluctant to produce it, because it’s too expensive to produce.
+Organic produce is likely to contain more vitamins, minerals and antioxidants that will help keep us healthier for longer, although organic food is more expensive and in less demand because it’s more costly to produce.
+Although farmers know organic food is better for us, they seem reluctant to produce it, because they already know how expensive it is.

 Foods that have been processed and manufactured, also rob our food of vitamins.
 In the refining process, rice, flour and sugar lose just over 75% of chromium, zinc and manganese.
 Other nutrients such as essential fats are not used in this process because they decrease shelf life.